MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/dmclient-csp.md

 <a href="" id="provider-providerid-recovery-allowrecovery"></a>**Provider/*ProviderID*/Recovery/AllowRecovery**

-This node determines whether or not the client will automatically initiate a MDM Recovery operation when it detects issues with the MDM certificate.
+This node determines whether or not the client will automatically initiate an MDM Recovery operation when it detects issues with the MDM certificate.

 Supported operations are Get, Add, Replace and Delete.